rjankovic/DLS/docs/user_guide.md

 ## Warnings

 This is a specific feature aimed at the cases when a change in the source systems can cause an issue in your SSIS dataflow.
 If the length of the source type is longer than the column in the SSIS dataflow, a truncation can occur, failing the dataflow.
 This view in DLS lists the SSIS packages where this kind of issue was detected.
+## Model Update
+By clicking Update in the Lineage tab, you can refresh the entire lineage model based on current metadata from the somponents in your model.
+For more details, see the [install guide](https://rjankovic.github.io/DLS/install_guide#test-the-configuration).

+Make sure you have sufficient permissions for extracting the metadata (when using Windows authentication),